sekka1/k8sbot-docs/docs/pod/no-secret-available.md

 parent: Pod
 nav_order: 2
 ---
-# Not enough CPU resource
+# No registry secret for a private image
 There can be many reason why a pod is in a Pending state.
 One reason is that the `pod` is referencing a secret that does not exist.